Our Philosophy and Rating

 ‘As we grow, so will our vision and journey for reconciliation.’

-In our assessment and rating visit in 2019 we achieved a rating of ‘meeting national quality standards’ with an ‘exceeding’ rating in 10 out of the 15 standards.
+In our assessment and rating visit in 2024 we achieved a rating of ‘Exceeding National Quality Standards’.